elifesciences/elife-flux-cluster/docs/upgrading-eks.md

 ```
 kubectl get nodes       #
 kubectl cordon my-node  # no new Pods will be scheduled here
-kubectl drain my-node   # existing Pods will be evicted and sent to another node
+kubectl drain --ignore-daemonsets my-node   # existing Pods will be evicted and sent to another node
 aws ec2 terminate-instances --instance-ids=...  # terminate a node, a new one will be created
 ```

+`kubectl drain` will complain if pods are using local data storage or if evicting a pod would violate a `PodDisruptionBudget`.
+You can force the eviction using `--delete-local-data` and `--disable-eviction` respectively.
+Check which pods are complaining before doing this and make sure that this wouldn't break production services.

 Copied from [builder docs](https://github.com/elifesciences/builder/blob/master/docs/eks.md#ami-update).